Apolo Safanpo

-Apolo Safanpo (born 24 April 1975) is an Indonesian academician and bureaucrat who is serving as the Governor of South Papua in an acting capacity since 11 November 2022.
+Apolo Safanpo (born 24 April 1975) is an Indonesian academic and bureaucrat who is serving as the governor of South Papua in an acting capacity from 11 November 2022 until his resignation on 5 August 2024.
 He also held office in the Ministry of Home Affairs as the minister's expert staff for governance since 9 November 2022.
-Before working in the bureaucracy, Apolo was an academician in the Cenderawasih University, with his highest office being the university's rector from 2017 until 2022.
+Before working in the bureaucracy, Apolo was an academic in the Cenderawasih University, with his highest office being the university's rector from 2017 until 2022.

+Apolo resigned from his position to run for the definitive governor of South Papua in the 2024 Indonesian local elections, with Paskalis Imadawa as his running mate.
+He won the election with a majority of votes and is set to be installed as governor on 7 February 2025.

 Early life and education

 Safanpo was born on 24 April 1975 in Agats, a town in the Merauke region of the province of Irian Jaya.
 Safanpo's mother died while he was seven years old.
 As his father was a soldier who had to be stationed outside Irian Jaya, Safanpo was brought up by his grandparents.

 Safanpo began his education at a Catholic elementary school in Agats, which was organized by the Foundation for Education and Schooling of the Evangelical Churches.
 He continued his studies at the Saint Yohanes Permandi Junior High School in Agats and enrolled at the Tharuna Darma High School in Jayapura.
 Safanpo chaired the student council in the Tharuna Darma High School during his studies there.

 Upon graduating from high school, Safanpo entered the Faculty of Engineering of the Sebelas Maret University in 1993 and studied civil engineering.
 Safanpo joined the Union of Catholic University Students of the Republic of Indonesia as well as the university's catholic association during his time in the university.
 He was also appointed as the assistant to four different lecturers while he was in the fourth semester.
 Safanpo eventually graduated from the university with a bachelor's degree in engineering (S.T.) in 1999.

 Safanpo continued his studies during his career as a lecturer at the Cenderawasih University.
 Safanpo received a graduate degree in engineering from the Sepuluh Nopember Institute of Technology in 2002 and a doctorate in engineering from the Diponegoro University in 2016.